 We generate advertising revenue from the sale of display and video advertising delivered through advertising impressions.
-In 2023, approximately 10.1% of our total revenues were derived from advertising.
+During the nine months ended September 30, 2023, approximately 9.6% of our total revenues were derived from advertising.
 We generally enter into arrangements with the major programmatic advertising networks to monetize our advertising inventory.
 We need to maintain good relationships with these advertising networks to provide us with a sufficient inventory of advertisements.
 Online advertising, including through mobile applications, is an intensely competitive industry.
 Many large companies, such as Amazon, Facebook and Google, invest significantly in data analytics to make their websites and platforms more attractive to advertisers.
 Our advertising revenue is primarily a function of the number and hours of engagement of our free users and our ability to provide innovative advertising products that are relevant to our users, maintain or increase user engagement and satisfaction with our products, and enhance returns for our advertising partners.
 If our relationship with any advertising partners terminates for any reason, or if the commercial terms of our relationships are changed or do not continue to be renewed on favorable terms, or if we cannot source high-quality ads consistent with our brand or product experience, we would need to qualify new advertising partners, which could negatively impact our revenues, at least in the short term.